 Draw a letter on paper or use letter collage sheets to work on individual letter recognition and phonemic awareness.
 Combine literacy and math by asking kids to count the number of spiders that fit inside the letter.

-The little spiders can also be used as fun counters for ten frame and other math activities.
+You can also be use the little spiders as fun counters for ten frame and other math activities.
 Don’t forget that you can download a blank ten frame here.